 Spatchcock Turkey Breast is the best way to get juicy, flavorful meat with less cooking time.
-Whether you are cooking just the breast or the whole turkey the process is the same.
+The process is the same whether you are working with just the breast or the whole turkey.

 No more dry white meat!
-This recipe gives you juicy breast meat with delicious crispy skin, and it cooks in a lot less time than a regular turkey.
+This recipe gives you juicy breast meat with delicious crispy skin and cooks in less time than a regular turkey.

 Why Spatchcock Turkey Breast